raganwald/raganwald.github.com/index.md

 <p class="quotation">Extraordinary communication skills...
 Able to mentor and coach other engineers and make those less experienced comfortable and build their confidence (empowerment) at the same time.</p>
 <p class="quotation">Reg's communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
 And, it is natural leadership...
 Not forced in any way.
 He talks to, and gets respect from, the Interns to the C-Level.</p>
 <p class="author">—<a href="https://www.linkedin.com/in/rahartshorne/">Richard Hartshorne</a>: Senior Talent Partner, PagerDuty</p>

 ---

+### I grow engineering

+I grow engineering in headcount, in scale of operations, in process maturity, and in tooling sophistication.

+- I've led technical interviews throughout my career and partnered with Talent on initiatives.
+At PagerDuty, I was recognized for using the interview process to close senior hires.
+- <a id="fnref:tooling" role="doc-noteref"/>As a member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I led or co-led the adoption of tooling, process, and language choices that supported scaling engineering capacity.<a href="#:~:text=Ask%20me%20about%20my%20experience%20adopting,↩" class="footnote" rel="footnote" title="Tooling initiatives">14</a>
+- <a id="fnref:pd-growth" role="doc-noteref"/>I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictable scaling phase.<a href="#:~:text=During%20my%20tenure%2C%20PagerDuty,↩" class="footnote" rel="footnote" title="PagerDuty’s revenue growth">15</a>

+---

+<p class="quotation">You were such an anchor and leader at PD!
+Thank you for the countless interviews, for the always interesting insights, for mentoring so many, and for shaping PD and just being a great person!
+You are a true PD Hall of Famer and Legend!</p>
+<p class="author">—<a href="https://www.linkedin.com/in/rahartshorne/">Richard Hartshorne</a>: Senior Talent Partner, PagerDuty</p>

+---